260 Waymouth St, Adelaide, South AustraliaSA 5000

 Drivetrain detail of a green Garbaruk chain ring, fitted to a titanium gravel bike

-The Garbaruk chainring range is massive.
-At last count, they made almost 100 different models, not including all the different teeth sizes.
-There are 4-bolt chainrings, 5-bolt, direct mount, round, oval, aero – pretty much every kind you can imagine.
+The Garbaruk chainring range is massive – almost 100 different models in multiple tooth sizes.
+There are 4-bolt rings, 5-bolt, direct mount, round, oval, aero… pretty much everything you can imagine.

 So why should you choose a Garbaruk chainring?